Please check the meeting agenda

 Recording and broadcasting City Council and committee meetings

-All Committee of the Whole and City Council meetings held in Council Chambers are recorded and live-streamed on guelph.ca/live and may be broadcasted on Rogers TV.
-You may be seen and/or heard as part of these broadcasts, and your name comments and/or presentation materials will become part of the public record.
+All Committee of the Whole and City Council meetings are recorded and live-streamed on guelph.ca/live and the City’s social media page(s), and will be posted online.
+In addition, they may also be recorded and broadcasted on Rogers TV.
+You may be seen and/or heard as part of these broadcasts and your name, comments, and/or presentation materials will become part of the public record.

 Collection of Personal Information